joserapa98/tensorkrowch/docs/_build/html/_sources/tutorials/4_types_of_nodes.rst.txt

   ``"virtual_uniform"`` nodes as shared memories are used for the ``leaf`` nodes in the network (usually just one).
 An example of this can be seen in the previous section, when ``virtual`` nodes were defined.

+For ``"virtual_result"`` and ``"virtual_uniform"``, these special behaviours are not restricted to nodes having those names, but also nodes whose names contain those strings.

 Although these names can in principle be used for other nodes, this can lead to undesired behaviour.